HESI Admission Assessment Exam (A2)

 General Information for Sonography Students

-Beginning spring 2014, students applying to the diagnostic medical sonography program (for program admission starting fall 2015) will be required to take the HESI Admission Assessment Exam including the Critical Thinking exam and the Learning Style Personality Profile.
+Students applying to the diagnostic medical sonography program are required to take the HESI Admission Assessment Exam including the Critical Thinking exam and the Learning Style Personality Profile.
 These exams will be available for students in the LCCC testing Center.

 The cost of the test is $50.